 California-born Noriyuki “Pat” Morita spoke plain, unaccented English as well as any native speaker, but just prior to filming his first scene as Arnold, director Jerry Paris very reluctantly told the actor that he had to “pick an accent.”
 Apparently the network higher-ups thought that the obviously Asian Arnold should speak with a distinct accent.
 Morita went along with them and used an exaggerated Chinese Pidgin English dialect.
 About six weeks later Paris approached Morita once again, this time accompanied by a standards and practices representative.
 The S&P rep informed Morita that—for politically correct reasons—he could no longer play Arnold, who was obviously a Chinese-American character (an observation made based on Morita’s accent), because he was Japanese-American.
 Morita did some quick thinking and explained that Arnold’s last name was Takahashi, and that he was the product of a Japanese father and Chinese mother.

-The season four opener was a hugely hyped affair, a three-part story arc entitled “Fonzie Loves Pinky.”
+Happy Days's season 4 opener was a hugely hyped affair, a three-part story arc entitled “Fonzie Loves Pinky.”
 The big news was that Fonzie was going to find true love, and the object of his affection was a daredevil cyclist named Pinky Tuscadero.
 Pinky was played by Roz Kelly, an actress who’d caught ABC honcho Fred Silverman’s eye and had become a pet project of his.
 He believed that she could be the “female Fonzie” and as a result the Pinky and Fonzie pairing got almost as much press coverage in the summer of 1977 as Charles and Diana would receive three years later.
 Alas, the brassy and abrasive Kelly just didn’t fit in with the rest of the cast, particularly her intended love interest: “I grew up on welfare, so I don’t relate to rich kids,” she told People magazine in 1976 of the Yale-educated Winkler.
 And Pinky was quietly written out of the series.

-But it was actually Marshall’s sister, Ronny, who “discovered” the comedian.
+It was actually Marshall’s sister, Ronny, who “discovered” the comedian.
 Marshall’s young son was an avid Star Wars fan and he urged his father to have “space people” on Happy Days, which is how the alien character Mork from Ork was conceived.
 Several comedians, including Dom DeLuise and John Byner, had turned down the role and Marshall was having trouble casting it.
 His sister suggested a stand-up comic she regularly saw performing on the street, with his hat on the ground for money.
 “Why should I hire a guy from off the street?” he asked her.
 “Well, his hat is always pretty full!”
 Ronny told him.
-When Williams showed up to tape the “My Favorite Orkan” episode, Henry Winkler reported that his biggest challenge as an actor was to maintain a straight face while Williams went off on his hilarious tangents.
+When Williams showed up to tape the “My Favorite Orkan” episode, Winkler reported that his biggest challenge as an actor was to maintain a straight face while Williams went off on his hilarious tangents.

 Marshall’s wife went to school with a kid named Potsie Webber, and Richie Cunningham was a “nice boy” who attended the same church as Marshall.
 The first home the Marshalls purchased was on Arcola Street.
 Fonzie’s name, however, was originally supposed to be “Arthur Masciarelli”, which was Marshall’s original surname.
 However, “the Mash” just didn’t have the same ring to it as “the Fonz.”

-Winkler isn’t particularly athletic, but one of the few sports he excelled at was waterskiing, which is how the infamous “jump the shark” episode happened to get written.
+Winkler isn’t particularly athletic, but one of the few sports he excelled at was waterskiing, which is how the famous “jump the shark” episode happened to get written.
 Winkler did all of his own stunt work in the “Hollywood: Part 3” episode—except for the actual shark jump.
 The producers didn’t want to take a chance on letting their star do such a risky maneuver.
 By the way, Winkler wore a special leather jacket with the lining removed for his stint on skis.

 Garry Marshall came up with the idea of a Happy Days All-Star Softball Team, with both cast and crew members participating.
 He thought it was a good opportunity for the actors to blow off steam while also promoting the show and raising money for charity.
 The team often played other celebrity teams prior to MLB games, and they toured military bases in Europe and Japan.